fraterrisus/walkthroughs/aethus/items.md

 A low-level security-breaking device, used several times in the Lost World; frequently used in the later stages of the game as a component for crafting more advanced electronic equipment.

 {% endaethusitem %}
+{% aethusitem 'Cactus Fruit' %}

+*Where:* Farmed from some, but not all, Cacti.
+Hover over your target to see whether or not it is likely to produce fruit when you laser it.

+*Effect:* +5% Stamina, +5% Nutrition, +5% Hydration.

+Your only source of food at the beginning of the game, at least until you set up a [grill](#scrap-grill) and can produce [Grilled Cactus Fruit](#grilled-cactus-fruit).

+{% endaethusitem %}
 {% aethusitem 'Cactus Fruit Cake' %}

 *Where:* Crafted at a [Cooking Station](#cooking-station).